Heartless (The Weeknd song): Live performances

 The debut live performance for "Heartless" occurred on December 5, 2019, on The Late Show with Stephen Colbert.
 The performance saw the Weeknd descend into the backstage corridors of the Ed Sullivan Theater as the walls of the building bend and shift around him.
 A performance of "Blinding Lights" occurred the day after on the same show.

 Remix

 The song's first official remix features rapper Lil Uzi Vert and is titled "Heartless (Vapor Wave Remix)".
 The Weeknd's vocals are chopped and screwed on the remix, while Lil Uzi's high-pitched vocals are also distorted.
-Complex's Jessica McKinney said of the collaboration, "After dropping two of the biggest albums of the year so far, it's clear both the Weeknd and Lil Uzi Vert are on a winning streak."
+Complexs Jessica McKinney said of the collaboration, "After dropping two of the biggest albums of the year so far, it's clear both the Weeknd and Lil Uzi Vert are on a winning streak."
 A second non-vaporwave and extended version of the remix was released on April 3, 2020, alongside the remix EP After Hours (Remixes).